When you introduce a new product to the market, you can never be sure if it is going to work.

 Troubleshooting your Ad Campaigns – Top Pitfalls to Avoid

-In the ideal world your campaign testing will go great.
-You will be able to find your ideal audience right away, they will be clicking to your website and buying your products.
+In the ideal world, your campaign testing will go great.
+You will be able to find your ideal audience right away, they will be clicking on your website and buying your products.

 Sadly, we do not live in a fantasy world.
 Your campaign may not go as planned.
-Your cost per engagement may be too high, your click through rate may be low and revenue nonexistent.
+Your cost per engagement may be too high, your click-through rate may be low, and your revenue nonexistent.

 Before you rule your product a failure, consider asking yourself questions to optimize your funnel (and if you are asking what the funnel is – consider learning more about ClickFunnels):

 Learning how to optimize your Facebook campaign and your marketing funnels will save you a lot of time and money in the long run.